28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 26: Paternoster ➝ Afsaal (17km)

-The route follows quiet gravel roads and mostly flat ground, making for an easygoing walk through wide open landscapes.
+The route follows quiet gravel roads and mostly flat ground, making for an easy going walk through wide open landscapes.
 In wildflower season, the area bursts into colour- fields and road edges alive with blooming daisies, succulents, and fynbos.
-End in the town of Jacobs Bay.
+End in the holiday resort of Jacobs Bay.
+Rest house options are a backpacker and home stays.

 Day 28: Jacobs Bay ➝ Saldanha Bay (14km)

 The route heads inland through a local community before reaching Saldanha Bay.
 The town is rough around the edges, shaped by industry and fishing, but it’s a real part of the coastline’s working life.
-End your Camino here.
+Chaperone is essential.
+Rest house is a tourist lodge.

 What's Next?